de356/grid_tutorial/README.md

 A link to the tutorial webpage that this repo is maintained for can be found below:
 ## https://eddatascienceees.github.io/tutorial-de356/

-This repository contains *only* those files created and used for the generation of the webpage.
-For additional resources and content related to this tutorial, please refer to the public `grid_tutorial` repository created for this tutorial's completion.
-The link to the public repository can be found here: https://github.com/de356/grid_tutorial

-Please refer to the `etiquette.md` file before making any changes to the folders and files included in this repo.
-The only person that should be making edits to the master repo branch is David English (@de356).
-Any suggested edits should be made in a separate branch.
-If you're unable to make changes or edit, or have any questions, David English can be contacted at s1752527@ed.ac.uk.
+This repository contains the files necessary for completing the "Going on the Grid" tutorial linked above.
+If you're having issues downloading or accessing this repo, or have any questions, the creator, David English, can be contacted at s1752527@ed.ac.uk.

 ## Tutorial Table of Contents:
 ### Introduction